 Estimated Cost of Building an ADU Over Garage

-- The addition of stairs and a new roof.
+- The addition of stairs and a new roof

-- Older garages often require more expense
+- Older garages often require more expense to make improvements or bring them up to today’s code/standards

 - Reinforcing old foundations to support the 2nd floor

 The property’s age has a significant influence on the final bill.
-However, if you rent out the unit or sell your house in the future, the return on investment (ROI) might be worth it
+However, if you rent out the unit or sell your house in the future, the return on investment (ROI) might be worth it.

 Renting Out Your ADU

 There are some guidelines that you need to take note of when renting out an ADU, but generally, it works just like a typical rental accommodation.
 You will need to decide the lease terms and the rental amount.
-You can check for more information on L.A.’s rental laws for ADUs here.
+You can check for more information on Los Angeles rental laws for ADUs here.

 The Uses of an ADU Over a Garage

-Another reason to consider building an ADU is to increase your living space.
+A common reason to consider building an ADU is to increase your living space.
 Here are some uses for an ADU:

 1. A Space for Seniors or Guests